-What area of NSW does this Determination apply?
+Where in NSW does the Determination apply?

 Can the provisions of the Determination be changed by private agreement?

-What is a bailee (driver)?
+What is a bailee?

-A permanent bailee is a driver who regularly takes a taxi cab on bailment from the same taxi owner/operator for:
+Permanent: a driver who regularly takes a taxi cab on bailment from the same taxi owner/operator for:

-- five shifts per week; or
+- 5 shifts per week; or

 How do I know if I’m a permanent driver?